webdiscus/pug-plugin/README.md

 💡 **Highlights**:

-- The Pug file is the entry point for all scripts and styles.
+- Pug file is the entry point for all scripts and styles.
 - Source scripts and styles should be specified directly in Pug.
 - All JS and CSS files will be extracted from their sources specified in Pug.
 - No longer need to define scripts and styles in the Webpack entry.
 - No longer need to import styles in JavaScript to inject them into HTML via additional plugins.
-- Pug loader has built-in filters: `:highlight` `:markdown`.
+- Pug loader has built-in filters: `:escape` `:code` `:highlight` `:markdown`.

 Specify the Pug files in the Webpack entry: